Jamesahabyona/jamesahabyona.github.io/data-visualizations.md

 subtitle: Graphs and maps produced as part of my research in applied microeconomics — R, Stata, Python, and QGIS.
 ---

-A selection of graphs and maps from my research, teaching, and side projects.
+A selection of graphs and maps from my research, and data projects.
-Tools used include R, Stata, Python, and QGIS.
+Tools used include Stata, Python, and QGIS.

 ## Maps